RomanLeca/coinshift_test/README.md

 ### ./pyproject.toml
 Contains project dependencies
 ### ./poetry.lock
-Automatically generated. manages the dependencies from pyproject.toml
+Will be automatically generated. manages the dependencies from pyproject.toml
 ### ./settings.py
 Contains some constant values (url data, string values, etc)
 ## How to Run the Tests